loucifer-x/Hackopedia/Web injection/XXE.md

 ### XXE IN BAND
-In-band refers to an vulnerability where the attacker can see the response from the server.
+In-band refers to an vulnerability where the attacker **CAN** see the response from the server.

-Example:
+Example(using burp sutie):
 ```
 <!DOCTYPE foo [
 <!ELEMENT foo ANY >